Published on March 8, 2020

 OK, as the fixed size distortion makes its way from the positive peak to the zero crossing, you can see how the harmonics conspire to create the distortion in the black wave.
 Again, this distortion is always the same size in the transfer function but because as the distortion moves through the transfer function, it changes the area because of the way a sine wave works.
 A sine wave spends a lot of time at the peaks, and so when you distort just 4% of the transfer function, a very large portion of the peak gets distorted.
 But if you move it down, the peak is not impacted, and it just makes a smallish triangle in the wave.
 As the distortion moves downward, the triangle gets smaller and smaller, until at the zero crossing you have a hard time making out the distortion.
 I explain this in full detail in chapter 4 of my book Distortion.
 Now, with this graphic it's easy to see how the distortion is created by the harmonics, but strictly speaking, the distortion didn't make the harmonics.

 Now, why do we color code the odd and even harmonics?
 All of this action happens on the positive peak of the sine wave, but why don't those distortions happen on the negative side?
 Think about it.
-Do you see that the even harmonics counter the odd harmonics in the right half of the wave, but the they accentuate the effects of the odd harmonics on the left side?
+Do you see that the even harmonics counter the odd harmonics in the right half of the wave, but that they accentuate the effects of the odd harmonics on the left side?
 Except for one frame.
 When the distortion hits the zero crossing, suddenly all the even harmonics go dead flat.
 Why?
 Because we are distorting both the upper half cycle and the lower half cycle exactly the same amount, with the same exact area, so we don't need the even harmonics, which serve only one purpose: They prevent the distortion from being duplicated on the opposite half cycle.
 But they don't actually go away, they are simply cancelled out by even harmonics in the exact opposite phase.
 Because of the way harmonics work, only four phases are allowed relative to a sine wave input.
 Watch the animation, you will see only four phases for each and every harmonic, no matter where the distortion occurs.
 0°, 90°, 180° and 270°.
 That is a law, Bullard Laws of Harmonics #5.
 I discovered this law, so I claim it.
 Because the harmonics are stuck with only four phases, how do the harmonics create the plethora of waves that can be created by distortion?
 The only other axis of freedom is amplitude.
 Notice as the animation runs that some harmonics go dead flat, then come back to life as the distortion moves on to the next location along the transfer function.
 That's not an accident.
 The Harmonic Signature depends on the angle at which the sine wave impacts the distortion.
 That's Bullard Laws of Harmonics #2.
 As you can see with this spectrum, the "nulls" in the spectrum depend on the angle at which the sine wave impacts the distortion.

 Now to answer your question: If you apply say, a 1 volt peak sine wave to a diode, what will impact the harmonics?
 Obviously the forward voltage will determine the angle at which the diode starts to conduct, and that will determine the harmonic signature.